 - medical complications of pregnancy

 - maternal death

 The benefits of getting vaccinated to prevent potential complications in pregnancy far outweigh the risks.
-Not only will the vaccine protect you from COVID 19 infection, it will reduce the risk of severe illness and complications related to COVID 19 infections in pregnancy.
-And, studies suggest the antibodies your body develops following vaccination will pass to your baby, which may keep them safe after birth.
+The vaccine will protect you from COVID-19, and it will also reduce the risk of severe illness and complications related to COVID-19 in pregnancy.
+Studies suggest that after vaccination you will pass antibodies to your baby, which may keep them safe after birth.

 COVID-19 Vaccine Consult Service: SickKids and the VaxFacts Clinic at Scarborough Health Network (SHN) are available to answer questions about the COVID-19 vaccine for pregnant and breastfeeding people.
 Speak privately with a SickKids registered nurse for vaccine safety information.
-Follow up is also offered with a SHN for individual medical guidance.
-Service is available in many languages.
+Follow-up is also offered with SHN for individual medical guidance.
+The service is available in multiple languages.

 Visit www.sickkids.ca/vaccineconsult to book a confidential phone appointment.

 For more information about COVID-19 vaccines in pregnancy, click here.